zilliez/minted-memory/README.md

 - Treats physical artefacts as processor imprint
 - Uses IPFS and metadata to mint memory, not hype
 - Proposes NFT as proof of ownership, not speculation
+- This protocol is part of a broader audit on generational imprint and sovereignty in Web3.

 ---